 To be career- and college-ready, students need to be able to integrate and apply 21st-century skills, technical knowledge and skills, and core academic knowledge.
-With an emphasis on real-world, real-life skills, Career and Technical Education Washington connects youth to academics and training that will help them graduate from high school globally competitive for work and postsecondary education and prepared for a successful future.
+With an emphasis on real-world, real-life skills, Career and Technical Education Washington connects students to academics and training that will help them graduate from high school ready to be globally competitive for work and postsecondary education and prepared for a successful future.